kubernetes/committee-security-response/src-oncall.md

 over the assigned issues daily: https://hackerone.com/bugs?subject=kubernetes&view=k8s\_triage

-This view tracks issues that are assigned to the Kubernetes Team (PSC), but don't yet have a bounty awarded, which is a heuristic for whether the report needs attention.
+This view tracks issues that are assigned to the Kubernetes Team (SRC), but don't yet have a bounty awarded, which is a heuristic for whether the report needs attention.